rust-console/gba/book/src/ch03/regular_backgrounds.md

 We will not cover affine backgrounds in this chapter, so we will naturally be using video mode 0.

+Also, note that you have to enable each background layer that you want to use within the display control register.

 ## Get Your Palette Ready

 Background palette starts at `0x5000000` and is 256 `u16` values long.
 It'd